-What are your long and/or short range goals?
+What are your long and/or short-range goals?

-True this question is asked a lot but with any interview question you need to be prepared to turn that question into a sales pitch on yourself?
+With any interview question you need to be prepared to turn that question into a sales pitch on yourself?

 After all you are selling yourself to that company!
 Don't forget that!